What is a whole house reverse osmosis system?

 What to consider before installing a whole house reverse osmosis system

-A whole house RO system does provide the best water quality compared with competing technologies.
+A whole house water filtration system does provide the best water quality compared with competing technologies.
 However, there are many things that one needs to consider before even requesting a quote.
 A short list may include the following:

 - Necessary space,